Guideline #1: Maintain a Clean and Sanitized Environment

 A secure and effective wet wipes manufacturing and production facility must maintain a clean and sanitised environment.
 A spotless environment reduces the possibility of product contamination and employee illness by preventing the spread of bacteria and other contaminants.

-To maintain a clean and sanitary environment, the facility ought to establish and consistently implement cleansing and sanitation protocols.
+To maintain a clean, sanitary environment, the facility should establish and consistently implement cleaning and sanitation protocols.
 This may involve the routine cleansing of surfaces, apparatus, and machinery with certified cleaning agents and techniques.

 Regular facility inspections should be performed to ensure that cleansing and sanitation protocols are being adhered to and to identify areas for improvement.
-This may involve sample testing and microbiological analysis in order to identify potential areas of contamination.
+This may involve sample testing and microbiological analysis to identify potential contamination sources.

 Guideline #2: Use of Personal Protective Equipment (PPE)

 The purpose of PPE is to safeguard workers from exposure to potentially hazardous substances, such as chemicals, dirt, and microorganisms.
-To avoid the transmission of infection, all employees in the manufacturing facility should be equipped with the proper PPE.
+To prevent the transmission of infection, all employees in the manufacturing facility should be equipped with appropriate PPE.
 Always wear gloves, masks, and protective gear during the manufacturing process to avoid contamination.

-Workers should receive instruction regarding the appropriate use and maintenance of personal protective equipment, including how to safely wear and remove PPE and dispose of used PPE.
+Workers should receive instruction regarding the appropriate use and maintenance of personal protective equipment, including how to wear and remove PPE and dispose of used PPE safely.
 The PPE should be kept in designated areas far from production areas and must be routinely inspected to guarantee it is in good condition.

-In addition to providing personal protective equipment, the workplace should also have procedures set up to ensure that employees apply PPE properly and consistently.
+In addition to providing personal protective equipment, the workplace should also have procedures to ensure employees consistently and adequately use PPE.
 This may involve frequent monitoring and enforcement of PPE usage, as well as regular instruction and reminders to foster a safety culture at the workplace.

 Guideline #3: Hand Hygiene